-Seasonal affected disorder can show different symptoms for different
+Seasonal affected disorder can show different symptoms for different persons.

 Personally I can observe things like a certain apathy.
-I don't feel hungry most
+I don't feel hungry most of the times.

 Fighting the symptoms